 A great way to activate neuroplasticity is with high repetition of spasticity treatment exercises.
 The more repetitions you practice, the more stimulation the brain has to work with.
-Exercise is healing to the brain!
+Be aware, however, that many exercises for spasticity are meant to be completed slowly and gradually, so be careful not to rush through them just to get more repetitions.
+When completed intentionally with proper form, exercise is healing to the brain!

 2. Passive Exercise

-If you struggle with post-stroke paralysis, then you may find it difficult to do PT exercises.
+If you struggle with post-stroke paralysis, then you may find it difficult to do therapy exercises.
 However, don’t give up!
 You can still do passive exercises by assisting your affected muscles through the movement.
-Use your non-affected side or the help of a caregiver or therapist.
+Use your non-affected side or the help of a trained caregiver or therapist.

 Although you aren’t “doing it yourself,” passive exercise still helps activate neuroplasticity and rewire the brain.
 With enough repetition, you may regain some movement.